kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/subsets/_index.md

 ---
 title: Subsets
 weight: 85
-description: Routing to subsets of an Upstream.
+description: Routing to subsets of an Upstream
 ---

 ## Subset